romanofski/programslice/docs/index.rst

  Programslice
 ==============

-Static analysis tool for python programs to see depending code lines.
+Static analysis tool for python programs to see depending lines of code.

 .. include:: ../README.rst